paritytech/trappist/README.md

 #### Build

-Use the following command to build the Trappist collector binary:
+Use the following command to build the Trappist collator binary:

 When the base collator is built, rename the binary into `base-collator` and place it into the `./bin` folder.
 ```